johnmathews/johnmathews.github.io.old/content/articles/20170525_blockchain-introduction.md

 - Lizzie owes 2 apples to John
 - Chris owes 2 bananas to Lizzie.

+## Blockchains as a financial ledger

 This is confusing, (and ridiculous).
 It is not possible to know who is the most in debt or who is the most wealthy.
 Lizzie owes 2 apples, but is owed 2 bananas and 1 apple.
-Does that mean her fruit business is losing money or making money?
+Does that mean her fruit business is profitable?
 We cannot say.
-To be able to know we need to use the same unit of value for all the fruits.
-Lets say that an orange is worth 2 apples, and a banana is also worth 2 apples (therefore 1 banana = 1 orange.), also lets invent a currency called "coins" and say 1 apple is worth 1 coin.
+To be able to know, we need to use the same unit of value for all the fruits.
+Lets say that an orange is worth 2 apples, and a banana is also worth 2 apples (therefore 1 banana = 1 orange), also lets invent a currency called "coins" and say 1 apple is worth 1 coin.
 The 4 transactions can now be rewritten as:

 ```objdump
 From: John // Date: 1234, To: Lizzie, What: 2 coins <- Signed and encrypted by John using his private key